Orange County Drug Crime Attorney

 If you have been arrested or charged for a drug crime, you can expect to be prosecuted to the fullest extent of the law.
 Defendants facing allegations for the possession, sale, or transportation of illegal substances can face thousands of dollars in fines and years in prison.
-Whether you are seeking information about minor marijuana possession or are facing years in prison for large-scale transportation and distribution, our defense attorneys can use their years of experience to provide you with aggressive and effective legal defense.
+Whether you are seeking information about minor marijuana possession or are facing years in prison for large-scale transportation and distribution, our drug crime attorneys in Newport Beach can use their years of experience to provide you with aggressive and effective legal defense.

 Attorney Randy Collins is a former prosecutor who spent considerable time with police officers and opposing counsel.
 He has prosecuted numerous misdemeanor and felony offenses and has excelled at defending possession, sales, and transportation charges for many defendants.
 Collins has provided successful legal counsel for drug crimes involving marijuana, heroin, cocaine, methamphetamine, DMT, Ecstasy, opium, as well as other lesser-known narcotics.